art by kanako91

 Game of Thrones

 In Game of Thrones Marillion is present when Catelyn captures Tyrion and accompanies them to the Vale.
-By the end of the series, he is at the court of Joffrey Baratheon.
+By the end of the first season, he is at the court of Joffrey Baratheon.
 Marillion has been brought for the king for singing a mocking song about Robert Baratheon.
 In it he insinuates that the Lannisters are involved in Robert's demise.
-For this Joffrey sentences him to lose his fingers or his tongue.
+For this Joffrey sentences him to choose between losing his fingers or his tongue.
 Marillion does not make a choice and begs for mercy.
 This is to no avail and his tongue is cut from his mouth by Ilyn Payne.
 In the books, this happens to an unnamed tavern singer.

 Marillion on the Game of Thrones, TV series wiki.